Owmacohe/owmacohe.github.io/pantry/articles/🗓️ Unspooling Song Sessions.md

 {🔒 private,Unspooling Song}

-1. Arrive/start on Yeima
+1. Arrive/start on Yeima (session 1)
-   - Crash-land?
-   - Arrive in boxes?
-   - Hard start rushing in?
-2. Discovering the surrounding encampment (session 1)
+   - Discovering the surrounding encampment
-   - Tour groups
-   - Religious pop-up shrines
-   - Carnivals & markets
-   - Combat
-   - Wandering individuals
-   - Preparation camps
-   - [Voquev Vehirit] can be seen here and there
+   - Seeing [Voquev Vehirit]
+   - Fighting to get to The Unspooling
 3. Entering into the area of effect (session 2)
    - Discovering all the weird shit (death, creativity, other groups, the unknown)
    - Emotionally-driven dream sequences